FlyingCloud-Genius/Design-Pattern/README.md

         What we actually do is to extend the package and add more functions to satisfy the changes.
 That is what we called IOP (Api oriented programming) or AOP(Abstraction Oriented Programming).For every parameter class or passing reference, we must use abstraction or interface to define it rather than using realization class directly.
 We use abstraction to define extension.
-If we define an interface A, then, our extension must be the realization class for interface A. (In this way, it will save a lot of time.) **As a conclusion, Open Closed Principle higher the maintainability and reusability.**
+If we define an interface A, then, our extension must be the realization class for the interface A. (In this way, it will save a lot of time.) **As a conclusion, Open Closed Principle higher the maintainability and reusability.**

+## Least Knowledge Principle (Law of Demeter)
+1. Definition:

 ## Liskov Substitution Principle
 1. Definition: